victorekpo/music-app/README.md

 # music-app
-//Title: Music Database
+Title: Music Database
-//Author: Victor E.
+Author: Victor E.
-//Description: This app will be used to organize music for all uses.
+Description: This app will be used to organize music for all uses.